ausmartinez/MBARI-RetinaNet-ODM/README.md

 ```
 Error recorded from infeed: StringToNumberOp could not norrectly convert string
 ```
-you need to remove all non-numeric characters from your images before you create tfrecords.
-Which, in our case, is before using the `Dockerfile` that runs `create_tfrecord.py`.
+you need to remove all non-numeric characters from your images before you create tfrecords, which in our case, is before using the `Dockerfile` that runs `create_tfrecord.py`.

 `scripts/rename_data.sh` is a script that removes characters and extensions then propagates the names changes across all files necessary to create tfrecords via `create_tfrecord.py`.
 This script is only compatible with the `.pbtxt` file structure.
 However, one could use the same operations found in the script to rename their own data, revised as needed.